jsm28/c-issues-convert/out_formatted/issue0307.md

 talking about the definition or an invocation.

 Perhaps it would be clearer yet to say something like, "a function-like macro
-<u>which takes</u> arguments, similarly syntactically to a function call".
+<ins>which takes</ins> arguments, similarly syntactically to a function call".

 ### Suggested Technical Corrigendum